kitnil/awesome/README.md

 - [ComicCrawler](https://github.com/eight04/ComicCrawler) - An image crawler written in Python.
 - [MusicNow](https://github.com/kalbhor/MusicNow) - CLI tool to download songs with metadata.
 - [mailproxy](https://github.com/kz26/mailproxy) - mailproxy is a simple SMTP proxy.
 It receives emails through an unencrypted, unauthenticated SMTP interface and retransmits them through a remote SMTP server that requires modern features such as encryption and/or authentication. mailproxy is primarily useful for enabling email functionality in legacy software that only supports plain SMTP.
-- [mongotail](https://github.com/mrsarm/mongotail) - Log all MongoDB queries in a "tail"able way
+- [mongotail](https://github.com/mrsarm/mongotail) - Command line tool to log all MongoDB queries in a "tail"able way
 - [cbox](https://github.com/shmuelamar/cbox) - convert any python function to unix-style command
 - [tably](https://github.com/narimiran/tably) - Python command-line script for converting .csv data to LaTeX tables
 - [FanFicFare](https://github.com/JimmXinu/FanFicFare) - FanFicFare is a tool for making eBooks from stories on fanfiction and other web sites.